resulknad/eth-advanced-communication-networks/README.md

 ## Individual Contributions

-In this section, note down 1 or 2 sentences *per team member* outlining everyone's contribution to the project.
-We want to see that everybody contributed, but you don't need to get into fine details.
-For example, write who contributed to which feature of your solution, but do *not* write who implemented a particular function.

 ### Lukas Heimes

-Contribution(s) of <Full name 1>
+Implemented failure detection/handling and flowlet-like load balancing.
+Contributed to the MCF approach and detected numerous bugs through careful code reviews.

 ### Dan Kluser

-Contribution(s) of <Full name 2>
+Devised the MCF approach, formulated the Linear Program and implemented the interval handling.
+Really, the heart of our solution.

 ### Patrick Ziegler

-Contribution(s) of <Full name 3>
+Implemented MPLS forwarding as well as the detection and integration of additional traffic flows.
+Refactored the controller for modularity and extensibility.

-## Additional Information
+# Additional Information

-### Linear Program Formulation
+## Linear Program Formulation

+TODO

-### Configurable Parameters
+## Configurable Parameters

+TODO

-### Source Files
+## Source Files

+TODO